Medical prescription: Definition and symbol

-Prescriptions may be entered into an electronic medical record system and transmitted electronically to a pharmacy.
-Alternatively, a prescription may be handwritten on preprinted prescription forms that have been assembled into pads, or printed onto similar forms using a computer printer or even on plain paper according to the circumstance.
-In some cases, a prescription may be transmitted from the physician to the pharmacist orally by telephone.
-The content of a prescription includes the name and address of the prescribing provider and any other legal requirement such as a registration number (e.g. DEA Number in the United States).
-Unique for each prescription is the name of the patient.
-In the United Kingdom and Ireland the patient's name and address must also be recorded.
-Each prescription is dated and some jurisdictions may place a time limit on the prescription.
-In the past, prescriptions contained instructions for the pharmacist to use for compounding the pharmaceutical product but most prescriptions now specify pharmaceutical products that were manufactured and require little or no preparation by the pharmacist.
+Prescriptions may be issued on paper, electronically, or, where it is permitted, verbally (e.g., by telephone).
+Paper prescriptions normally require the prescriber's handwritten signature and the date of issue.
+In some jurisdictions, a digital signature may be accepted, while prescriptions for controlled drugs often carry additional legal requirements, such as a handwritten signature, specified wording, or security features.
+Electronic prescriptions are accepted in many jurisdictions, and verbal prescriptions, when accepted, are subject to restrictions and read-back procedures to reduce error.
+The content of a prescription includes the name and address of the prescribing provider and any other legal requirements, such as a registration number (e.g., a DEA number in the United States).
+Unique to each prescription is the name of the patient.
+In the United Kingdom and Ireland, the patient's name and address must also be recorded.
+Each prescription is dated, and some jurisdictions may place a time limit on the prescription.
+Due to the addictive properties of certain drugs, incidents where security hackers have compromised online prescription accounts and employees have forged paper scripts to be sold on the black market have occurred.
+In the past, prescriptions contained instructions for the pharmacist to use for compounding the pharmaceutical product, but most prescriptions now specify pharmaceutical products that were manufactured and require little or no preparation by the pharmacist.
 Prescriptions also contain directions for the patient to follow when taking the drug.
 These directions are printed on the label of the pharmaceutical product.